-By the end of the third year after we were married, I was promoted to head the entire financial planning department.
+By the end of the third year, after we were married, I was promoted to head the entire financial planning department.
 It meant that besides a raise in salary, I received a small commission on every account.
 I also got to keep my personal accounts.
-We sold both houses, and bought a different one in her neighborhood.
+We sold both houses and bought a different one in her neighborhood.
 We kept the cottage.

 Cathy (at home, Catherine Marie at her gallery shows) was still successful.
 She had bought half interest in Harriet’s gallery and they had opened a second, more trendy and avant-garde gallery near the first one.

-I had started cutting back on my hours, and asked to be placed as a consultant at the office.
-I continued to manage all of my non commercial accounts.
+I had started cutting back on my hours and asked to be placed as a consultant at the office.
+I continued to manage all of my non-commercial accounts.
 I guess I was burned out.

 Because of boredom, I started trying my hand at writing fiction.
 I found that I enjoyed it, but I did not think I was very good so they were mostly for me.
 What I really enjoyed were American versions of the bodice rippers of English romantic fiction.
-My stories were set in the post civil war west.
+My stories were set in the post-civil war west.
 I shamelessly stole story ideas from some of the best of the published stories.
 For kicks I had a friend make a sample bound book of one of my stories and put it on my desk at work.
 My assistant took it home to read and passed it around to several of her friends.
 They were all enthusiastically positive and one of them asked if she could send it to a publisher of that genre of stories.
 I ended up with a book deal for 3 books.
 As I had already written more than that, I sent the next book in with instructions to release it when the time was right.

 A month or so after that surprise, I got a different, rude surprise was when Cathy informed me that she was not going to become pregnant as she had no desire for children.
-She did not give me any chance to respond, just said that she had made the appointment to have her tubes tied.
+She did not give me any chance to respond, she just said that she had made the appointment to have her tubes tied.

 I was not a happy camper, first and foremost because she did not discuss it, and then because of the way she just shoved the decision in my face.
 I moved to the cottage for a month without telling her I was leaving.

 She looked devastated; then she told me that Harriet told her she had made a very bad mistake.
 Harriet told her that it was not necessarily the decision, but that she had thrown it in my face.
 Harriet told her that that kind of decision was too important to just throw out like that.
-Because of Harriet’s words, and my leaving she had cancelled the appointment.
+Because of Harriet’s words, and my leaving she had canceled the appointment.

-I said fine, if you want to do it, it is up to you; but if you go through it without discussing it with me we are done.
+I said; “Fine, if you want to do it, it is up to you; but if you go through it without discussing it with me we are done.”

 I moved back in, but the atmosphere was chilly for several weeks.
-Finally I told Cathy that if we did not start talking, I would get my stuff and go back to the cottage.
+Finally, I told Cathy that if we did not start talking, I would get my stuff and go back to the cottage.
 She did not say anything, just gave a small sob and went into the bedroom.
-I left; but I only went to a local hotel.
+I left, but I only went to a local hotel.
 I just stayed for one night.

 I called Cathy the next morning.
 I asked if she wanted to discuss the issue yet.
 She said yes.
-We met at the same brew house that we had our first meeting after the show.
+We met at the same brewhouse that we had our first meeting after the show.

 Cathy looked like she had not had any sleep.
 I did not help when I told her to start.
 I was a ‘liittlle’ abrupt.